influxdata/telegraf/plugins/outputs/sql/README.md

   ## Initialization SQL
   # init_sql = ""

-  ## This setting controls the behavior of the unsigned value.
-By default the
-  ## setting will take the integer value and append the unsigned value to it.
-The other
-  ## option is "literal", which will use the actual value the user provides to
-  ## the unsigned option.
-This is useful for a database like ClickHouse where
-  ## the unsigned value should use a value like "uint64".
-  # conversion_style = "unsigned_suffix"

   ## Maximum amount of time a connection may be idle.
 "0s" means connections are
   ## never closed due to idle time.
   # connection_max_idle_time = "0s"